Skip to main content

 U.S. Supreme Court Justice William Brennan said this in the landmark 1989 flag-burning court case Texas v.
 Johnson, which held that burning the American flag was protected by the First Amendment because it was expressive conduct.
 This Supreme Court decision permanently altered flag-burning laws.

-Continue reading for a short history of the act of flag burning, including flag desecration laws that once criminalized the action and how First Amendment principles come into play.
+Continue reading for a short history of flag burning, including flag desecration laws that once criminalized the act and how First Amendment principles apply.
+You can also talk a civil rights attorney near you for targeted legal advice.

 Desecration of the Flag